moonshine-ai/moonshine/moonshine/demo/README.md

 ### Environment.

 Moonshine installation steps are available in the
 [top level README](/README.md) of this repo.
-The same set of steps are included here.
+Note that this demo is standalone and has no requirement to install `useful-moonshine`.

 First install the `uv` standalone installer as [described here](https://github.com/astral-sh/uv?tab=readme-ov-file#installation).